 The mission of the TeamMates Mentoring Program is to impact the world by inspiring youth to reach their full potential through mentoring.

-To become the gold-standard of school-based mentoring programs and serve 12,000 youth by 2020.
+To become the gold-standard of school-based mentoring programs and serve 12,000 youth.

 Who we serve

 More than 170 school districts across 5 states are transforming lives through the TeamMates Mentoring Program.

 Chapters and programs have a board of directors, a Program Coordinator to oversee mentoring on the local level, and a Regional Coordinator from the TeamMates Central Office to provide support.